Businessman George Goh ‘confident’ of meeting criteria to run for President in Singapore

 His wife, Madam Lysa Sumali, and his four children were at the ELD along with his supporters, who were mostly dressed in red.
 There were about 50 supporters present, Mr Goh's media team said.

-Mr Goh is the second person to declare his intention to run in the upcoming Presidential Election, after Senior Minister Tharman Shanmugaratnam.
+Mr Goh is the second person to declare his intention to run in the upcoming Presidential Election, after Mr Tharman Shanmugaratnam.

 Mr Tharman said on Sunday that he welcomes a contest, adding: “My whole approach is not to shy away from competition.
 It’s always been that way.
 It’s how I prove myself.”